 National Weatherization Day: Local Impact in Blair County

 Oct.
-30 marks National Weatherization Day, a day focusing local, state and national attention on the weatherization assistance programs and the work being performed by dedicated community assistance providers.
-Governor Tom Wolf has proclaimed October 30, 2017 as Pennsylvania Weatherization Day to recognize the significant impact energy efficiency improvements have on the quality of life of Pennsylvania families.
+30 marks National Weatherization Day, a day focusing local, state and national attention on the Weatherization Assistance Program and the work being performed by dedicated community assistance providers.

-Over the last 41 years, DCED has weatherized more than 537,000 homes and attended to over 121,000 heating crisis emergencies.
+Over the last 45 years, DCED has weatherized more than 543,500 homes and resolved over 144,300 heating crisis emergencies.
 We spoke to a long-time partner of DCED, Sergio Carmona, Executive Director of the Blair County Community Action Agency (BCCAA), to learn about weatherization programs deployed at the local level.

 How does BCCAA improve the quality of life for its residents?